Gene-Bertulfo/Business-Analyst-Data-Analyst-Portfolio-Projects/british-gas-sentiment-analysis/README.md

 warning that earnings would fall below forecasts.
 The task also called for highlighting the messaging/key points of conversation during both announcements and how that reflected on the company, supported by written insights along with visual and qualitative elements.

+## Details
+- Started from a Raw Data set of articles, then used Power Query to build an "Articles" table, removing 2 duplicate-link articles from the original dataset.
+- Selected a sample of 20 articles (out of 41 on-topic articles in the full dataset) for close reading, logged in "Articles Read" with Publication, Date, Author, Headline, Type, Reach, Article_ID, and per-article scoring on 5 key messages plus overall Sentiment.